-If the student is suspended for more than ten (10) school days for a single infraction or for more than ten (10) school days cumulatively for multiple infractions in any school year, the notice will include written notification of the right to appeal to the Superintendent and the process for appealing.
+If the student is suspended for more than ten (10) school days for a single infraction or for more than ten (10) school days cumulatively for multiple school rules violations in any school year, the notice will include written notification of the right to appeal to the Superintendent or Superintendent's designee and the process for appealing.
 Except as provided for under M.G.L. c.
-71, §§37H and/or 37H1/2, no student will be suspended for greater than ninety (90) school days for one or more violations of school rules within a school year.
+71, §§37H and/or 37H1/2, no student will be suspended in accordance with M.G.L. c.
+71, §37H3/4 for greater than ninety (90) school days for one or more violations of school rules within a school year.